sumo2001/Prep-Notes/eJPT-Prep/README.md

 - Fixing the In Scope
 - Target > Site map tab > Spider this host
 - Try to bypass the login, using intercept or any other means
+- Intruder option and thier positions to attack

 #### Scanning and OS Fingerprinting
 - fping -a -g 10.142.111.0/24 2> /dev/null
 - nmap -sn -n 10.142.111.*    [There is probably a host that does not respond to ICMP echo requests, but that has a service listening on the network.]